Uploading Your Demand Data to Beam

 The dataset is a time series where each record consists of a date and its corresponding value.
 The supported file format is CSV, with column names specified in the first row and each column separated by a comma.

-See also Upload Demand Data in the Beam API documentation for more details on the upload format.
+See also in the Beam API documentation for more details on the upload format.

 Demand can be any integer or decimal value.
 In general, we recommend using the same value that is used in your demand forecasting.